tapwork/FBSnapshotTestCase-Subclass/README.md

-# FBSnapshotTestCase-extension
+# FBSnapshotTestCase-Subclass
-Little helper to make FBSnapshotTestCase a bit easier to use
+Little Subclass to make FBSnapshotTestCase a bit easier to use